 CFB staff may recommend a penalty above the standard amount if the violation appears to have been willful or the result of reckless disregard for the law.
-In the most egregious circumstances, CFB staff may recommend a penalty of up to \$10,000 per violation, the statutory maximum for most violations, and/or, for campaigns, recommend a finding of breach of certification which would require the return of all public funds received.
+In the most egregious circumstances, CFB staff may recommend a penalty of up to \$10,000 per violation, the statutory maximum for most violations, and/or, for campaigns, recommend a finding of breach of certification, which would require the return of all public funds received and may make the candidate ineligible to receive public funds in future election cycles.
 See Admin.
-Code § 3-711; Board Rule 3-01(e).
+Code § 3-711; Board Rules 3-01(d)(ii)(H), (e).